grimmer0125/embedded-pydicom-react-viewer/README.md

 1. I did not record JS accurate time cost but it is fast.
 2. Local Python is much faster than Pyodide Python in browser.

-### Some compressed JPEG DICOM are not shown in the browser

-Need extra jpeg decoder added.

 ## todo list